 - Lower initial investment because it requires one tool to produce the component

 - Reduced inspection and quality control processes for both tool and product

-The twin shot process works well for parts with complicated geometry, thickness consistency requirements, and tight tolerances.
+The two shot process works well for parts with complicated geometry, thickness consistency requirements, and tight tolerances.
 Manufacturers that need to execute complex designs, part weight optimization, or integrate multiple materials or multiple functions into one component will find this technique appealing.

 Contact a SIMTEC representative by phone or email to discuss the right capability for your silicone injection molding project and to obtain a quote.